Get the Geographic Edge

 At the Ph.D. level, students are encouraged to pursue original research that fits with the core areas of the department and complements the rural and land grant tradition of Kansas State University.
 The doctoral degree is designed to develop and enhance a student's knowledge and ability to conduct original independent research that makes a scholarly contribution to the student's areas of specialization.
 The Ph.D. program fosters (1) an understanding of scientific inquiry, (2) knowledge of the structure of the geographic discipline, its history, issues, methods, and trends, (3) proficiency in appropriate analytical and technical skills, and (4) competency in communicating the results of research.

 The department is centrally located on campus near Hale Library, most classrooms, and the K-State Student Union.
 The university's library system is amply stocked with research resources for most geographical studies.
-Department resources include the Geographic Information Systems Spatial Analysis Laboratory (GISSAL), the Paleoenvironmental Laboratory, the Remote Sensing Research Laboratory, the River Systems Research Group, hyperspectral radiometers, GPS receivers, a GIS/Remote Sensing Computer Teaching Laboratory, photogrammetric instrumentation, and a high definition videoconferencing system.
-Software tools for research include a campus site license for Environmental Systems Research Institute (ESRI) products and widely used statistical and remote sensing programs such as ERDAS Imagine and ENVI.
+Department resources include the Geographic Information Systems Spatial Analysis Laboratory (GISSAL), the Paleoenvironmental Laboratory, the Remote Sensing Research Laboratory, hyperspectral radiometers, GPS receivers, a GIS/Remote Sensing Computer Teaching Laboratory, photogrammetric instrumentation, and a high definition videoconferencing systems.
+Software tools for research include a campus site license for Environmental Systems Research Institute (Esri) products and widely used statistical and remote sensing programs such as ERDAS Imagine, ENVI, SAS, and MATLAB.

 Career opportunities in geography are diverse and employment prospects after receipt of the degree are excellent.
 Employment opportunities include positions in business, government, and education.
 Federal agencies, such as the Environmental Protection Agency, National Imagery and Mapping Agency, Bureau of the Census, and Bureau of Land Management employ numerous geographers each year, particularly those with environmental or spatial techniques and analysis expertise.
 State and local agencies employ geographers with specialties in many areas, including environmental geography, physical geography, health, cultural geography, planning, and spatial techniques.
 Geographers with training in geospatial techniques such as cartography, remote sensing, and geographic information systems (GIS) are also valued in the private sector by a variety of businesses.